 However, it strikes me that there’s something infinitely more hygienic about having a dedicated washable tongue scraper than coating the bristles of your toothbrush with a white gunge full of bacteria and god knows what else.

-In the end I gave it to my sister and she loves it because she is disgusting.
+In the end I gave it to my friend and she loves it because she is disgusting.
 She says she uses it every day.
 I bet she does, the dirty cow.
+Meanwhile I stuck to the other teeth whitening and fresh breath products.

 It’s not just enough to swill, brush, and scrape (yuck) the stench out of your gob; you’ve got to floss too.
 I tried out the Wire Free Interdental Brushes and the Anti Bacterial Coated Interdental Tape.
 I managed to cut myself with the first use of the snazzy little brushes (there’s a recurring theme of stupidity here) so in the end I preferred the tape which was within even my capabilities.